blinKAlliance/aframe/docs/core/component.md

 examples: []
 ---

 Avoid the compound file it's wrong.
 Or is it?
+It's not.

 [ecs]: ../introduction/entity-component-system.md
 [entity]: ./entity.md